Israel • May 27 – June 21, 2019

 Academic Credit/Cost per Credit/Institution

-8 credits; $694/credit hour; awarded by Samford University
+8 credits; $290/credit hour; awarded by Samford University

 Hotel Galilee, Nazareth.
 2–3 people per room.
-In-room a/c, bathroom with shower, television and wi-fi, common washer and dryer for the group.
+In-room a/c, bathroom with tub and shower, television and wi-fi, common washer and dryer for the group.
 Coffee bar, classroom and workspace, family-style meals.
 In downtown Nazareth and close to public transportation.

 Prof. James Riley Strange